Christian Yulu

-Christian Yulu Ngwandjo (born 2 February 1982) is an Angolan former footballer who is last know to have played as a winger or forward for Caála.
+Christian Yulu Ngwandjo (born 2 February 1982) is an Angolan former footballer who is last known to have played as a winger or forward for Caála.

 Career

 Before the second half of 2002/03, Yulu signed for Coventry City in the English second division after playing for the reserves of French Ligue 1 side Rennes.

 In 2009, he signed for Boston Aztec in the American lower leagues after playing for French lower league club Châteaubriant, before joining Caála in Angola.